buhrmi/stupid.sucks/README.md

 stupid.sucks!!!
 ================

 This is the code that powers the stupid.sucks website.
 Feel free to add any features you want via a pull request.
-If you notice something stupid, well, good for you.
+If you notice something stupid, well, fix it!

 Ruby on Rails
 -------------